 - Black beans, brown rice and vegetables

-Lets not forget that while you are thinking about the perfect post-workout foods to eat, be sure to stay hydrated as well.
-It is extremely important to keep hydrated before, during and after a workout to provide the best internal environment for your body.
-Choosing a bottle of water or an electrolyte drink will help to replace the fluids lost by your body through sweating.
+Let's not forget that while you are thinking about the perfect post-workout foods to eat, be sure to stay hydrated as well.
+It is extremely important to keep hydrated before, during, and after a workout to provide the best internal environment for your body.
+Choosing water or an electrolyte drink will help to replace the fluids lost by your body through sweating.

 M Mittler, MS Registered Dietitian